Frequently Asked Questions

 Does your school provide academic classes, or just ballet classes?

 Both – students enrolled in Ballet Tech’s full-time school (PS 442M) receive classical pre-professional dance training AND their academic classes all on-site at 890 Broadway.
 The school is a cooperative venture between Ballet Tech Foundation Inc. and the NYC Department of Education.
-Students in grades 4-8 receive both their academic and dance studies on-site.
-High School students continue their dance training at Ballet Tech while receiving their academic studies at Professional Performing Arts School (PPAS).
+The school serves students in grades 4 – 8.

 How are children admitted into the full-time school?